 - Handle channel failure or intentional migration of channels between nodes without any loss of continuity

-Unfortunately the channel state that we maintain comes at a cost, both in terms of CPU and RAM within our cluster.
-This is because every channel that is open is managed by at least two nodes in the system and all messages published are stored in RAM on at least three nodes for a period of time.
-When clients connect to Ably using lots of different datacenters and attach to shared channels, the number of server nodes managing these shared channels, and in turn the number of copies of message in RAM increases significantly.
+Naturally the channel state that we maintain comes at a cost, in terms of CPU and primarily RAM within our cluster.
+This is because every channel that is open is managed by at least two nodes in the system and all messages published are stored in RAM on at least two nodes for a period of time.
+When clients connect to Ably using lots of different datacenters and attach to shared channels, the number of server nodes managing these shared channels, and in turn there is a corresponding increase in the number of copies of messages in RAM.

-Therefore, in order for Ably to provide our realtime platform-as-a-service economically to all customers, we currently impost a default limit on the number of peak concurrent channels an account can have open.
-Please note that the peak channel limit is not the total number of channels created, but instead the total number of channels open and in use at any point in time.
+Therefore, in order for Ably to provide our realtime platform-as-a-service economically to all customers, we charge customers based on the number of peak concurrent channels they use, and impose hard limits for free packages.
+Please note that the peak channel limit is not the total number of channels created or used over time, but instead is the total number of channels simultaneously active at any point in time.
 Channels that are no longer in use (there are no clients attached and no messages are being published) are closed automatically by the Ably platform.